Best Strengthening Exercises for Older Adults

 Video Resources

-Remember to use technology as a tool to enhance your routine, not replace professional guidance or listen to your body’s signals.
+Don’t forget to use technology as a helper to augment your routine, not as a replacement for professional counsel or to override your body’s cues.

 Strength Training and Chronic Conditions

-Many older adults live with chronic conditions that may seem to preclude strength training.
-However, with proper guidance and modifications, strength training can often be useful for managing these conditions:
+Many older adults live with chronic conditions that seem to rule out strength training.
+But with proper instruction and modifications, strength training is often helpful in the management of these conditions:

 Arthritis

-Strength training can help reduce joint pain and stiffness associated with arthritis by:
+Strength training can reduce joint pain and stiffness caused by arthritis by:

 • Improving joint stability

-Focus on low-impact exercises and use lighter weights with more repetitions if needed.
+Place particular emphasis on low-impact activity and use lighter weights with higher repetitions if necessary.

 Osteoporosis

-• Avoid exercises that involve bending forward from the waist or twisting the spine
+• Avoid forward bending at the waist or twisting of the spine

-• Focus on exercises that improve posture and balance
+• Prioritize exercises that are helpful to posture and balance

 Diabetes

-Strength training can help manage blood sugar levels by:
+Strength training will assist with the regulation of blood sugar by:

-Monitor blood sugar levels before and after exercise, especially when starting a new routine.
+Monitor blood sugar levels before and after exercise, especially when beginning a new program.

 Heart Disease

-With clearance from your doctor, strength training can be useful for heart health by:
+With your doctor’s permission, strength training can improve heart function by:

 • Lowering blood pressure

-Start with lighter weights and more repetitions, focusing on controlled breathing throughout the exercises.
+Start with lighter weights and more repetitions, focusing on controlled breathing through the exercises.

-To maintain motivation and continue seeing results, it’s important to have a long-term plan for your strength training:
+In order to remain motivated and to continue feeling the effects, you must have a long-term plan for your strength training:

 Set Realistic Goals

-• Performing a certain number of chair stands in 30 seconds
+• Computation of a particular number, chair stands in 30 seconds

-• Increasing the weight you can lift for a particular exercise
+• Lifting greater weight for a particular exercise

-Make sure your goals are specific, measurable, and realistic.
+Make certain that the goals are specific, measurable, and realistic.

 Progressive Overload